Abdulmajeed-Jamaan/Udacity-Project3-ArcadeGame/README.md

-# UDACITY FE NANODEGREE Project 3  Arcade Game
+# UDACITY Front-End ND Project 3 Arcade Game

 ## About the Project